 Starting a New Blog, Finally Making the Time

 It’s been a long time since I published a post on my blog.
 I’ve been so wrapped up in studying the technical side of my business, I just haven’t had the time.
-After years spent in the brain shed, learning how to build a ‘hot rod’ of a WordPress blog, now I can get in this thing and drive it.
+After years spent learning how to build a ‘hot rod’ of a WordPress blog, I can finally put it to use.

 I usually get up around 5 am, even on the weekend.
 The first early morning hours of the day, when it’s still dark and quiet, are my most productive.
 A good night’s sleep refreshed my mind, and the morning coffee definitely helps.
 It’s time to get into a routine of working on this blog for an hour each morning, before I start the rest of my online day.
 This should give me one or two quality blogs post each week.

 From Gardening Blog to Old Town Web

 It’s funny how things work out sometimes.
 Back in 2012, I got a phone call from a web company.
 They offered to build me a WordPress blog I could use to make extra money in my spare time.
 The blog could be about anything I wanted, and I could pick my domain and blog name.
 They would monetize my blog with pay-per-click ads, and I would get the revenue.

 I loved gardening, and spent a long time in the landscaping business during my younger years.
 The idea of blogging about gardening, and getting a check each month intrigued me, so I gave it a go.
 Somehow, howtobuildgardens.com was still an available domain name, so I took it.

 The deal was, they would build the blog, add three professionally written posts to start me out, and put the ads on it.
 From that point forward, I would regularly add posts, or pay them to do it.
 When a visitor clicked one of the ads, I got paid.